Home / Glossary / Caucasian

 Synthesis

 The avoidance is grounded in origin, not just preference.
-Caucasian as a racial category comes from Blumenbach’s 1795 five-race typology, built on the now-thoroughly-discredited theory that Europeans originated in the Caucasus region and based on cranial measurements that the underlying racial science has long since abandoned.
+Caucasian as a racial category comes from Blumenbach’s 1795 five-race typology, built on the discredited theory that Europeans originated in the Caucasus region and on cranial measurements that the underlying racial science has long since abandoned.
 Using ‘Caucasian’ as a synonym for white in 2026 carries that history forward in a way that the more direct ‘white’ doesn’t.

 History note